eddmash/powerorm/docs/source/orm/queries/queryset.rst

 Returns a new QuerySet containing objects that match the given lookup parameters.
 Multiple parameters are joined via AND in the underlying SQL statement.

+If you need to execute more complex queries (for example, queries with OR statements), you can use :ref:`Q objects<queryset_q_object>`.

 .. _queryset_exclude: